(We don’t believe in fluffy intros.)

 Life Insurance Ownership By Age Group

-When looked at by age, there is a clear divergence, with one end of the spectrum doing substantially worse than the other (and no, it’s not younger millennials or Gen Z).
+There is a clear divergence when looked at by age, with one end of the spectrum doing substantially worse than the other (and no, it’s not younger millennials or Gen Z).

 Americans in the 45-65 bracket saw a similar decline (19%) over the past decade.